statengeneraal/laws-markdown/verdrag/memorandum/of/understanding/on/the/establishment/of/the/global/water/etc/BWBV0001570/README.md

 p) Present a yearly financial statement to the Partners for information and to the Sponsoring Partners for approval at the Meeting of Sponsoring Partners;

 q) Comment on and distribute the audit report or reports to the Partners and to the Meeting of Sponsoring Partners.
 8. Decisions of the Steering Committee shall be taken by simple majority.
-Decisions require the presence of at least half of the members plus one, when taken at a meeting, and require participation of three-quarters of the members when taken through distant communication.
+Decisions require the presence of at least half of its members plus one, when taken at a meeting, and require participation of three-quarters of the members when taken through distant communication.
 9. Decisions of the Steering Committee shall be based on available financial and human resources within the Organisation and shall take into consideration the need to safeguard the efficient use of these resources.

 ### Article  8

 ####The Nomination Committee

-Treedt in werking op een nader te bepalen tijdstip

 1. The Nomination Committee shall consist of five or seven members, as decided by the Steering Committee.
 2. The members of the Nomination Committee shall be appointed by the Steering Committee for a period that shall not exceed three years, which may be subject to renewal one time.
 The terms of the first members shall be staggered in order to establish gradual rotation of membership.